 Let’s list out details of a job portal website, and provide a realistic scenario.
 Say you have a WordPress website.
 The cost of introducing a social networking functionality is USD 0, if you use the BuddyPress plugin.
 That’s a great start.

 The reason why I advocate BuddyPress is because it is a fairly advanced social networking plugin.
-The advantage it presents are its features and the fact that it works with most themes available.
+The advantages it presents are its features and the fact that it works with most themes available.

 - BuddyPress provides dedicated member profiles with activity streams for recent member activities